Your Complete Guide to CBD's Benefits for Anxiety

 mice represent a model of anxiety characterized by harm avoidance behavior and an explicit memory bias for threat cues, resulting in heightened sensitivity to negative associations

-Look no further than the current regiment to treat anxiety...benzodiazepines.
+Look no further than the current regimen to treat anxiety...benzodiazepines.

 What do they do?